MingyuYang-Yale/BENG469/Assignment3/README.md

 + Annotating SNVS for protein encoding functions, and removing synonymous and splice variants
 + Remove variants that are mutated in <2 cells
 + Remove remaining cells with any unknown genotypes
-+ Remove variants that are mutated in <2 cells again now that we have removed cells that were low quality

 ```
 processed_SNV_files <-grep("MSK",list.files("./analysis/",full.names = TRUE),value=TRUE)